lukewarmbro/vibrating-Scoliosis/README.md

-# vibrating-Scoliosis
+# vibrating-chatbot
 Public Builds

 Python Learning Chatbot

-🧠 About
-This is an AI-powered chatbot designed to help users learn Python.
+AI-powered chatbot designed to help users learn Python.
 It provides responses to common programming questions, performs basic mathematical computations, and can even search for information on Wikipedia.
 The chatbot uses a modern, user-friendly interface with chat bubbles to make the learning experience more engaging.

 ✨ Features
 Topic-Based Responses: Provides quick answers to questions about core Python concepts like variables, loops, and functions.